pantelis/CarND-LaneLines-P1/writeup_template.md

-#**Finding Lane Lines on the Road**
+# Finding Lane Lines on the Road

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.
+Pantelis Monogioudis

+NOKIA

+**Summary**

+The goal of this project is to make a pipeline that finds lane lines on the road from monocular video camera streams.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[out_solidWhiteCurve]: ./test_images/out_solidWhiteCurve.jpg "Detecting lanes in an image containing a solid white curve"

+[out_solidWhiteRight]: ./test_images/out_solidWhiteRight.jpg "Detecting lanes in an image containing a solid white curve"

 ---